arachnys/cabot/_posts/2015-01-20-writing-alert-plugins.md

         favorite_bone = models.CharField(max_length=50, blank=True)

 The *name* variable dictates how the plugin will be referenced in the user preferences.

+> This section is out of date - Vagrant use is deprecated.

 Once you have created your *AlertPluginUserData* subclass, you should test your plugin to make sure that it's working.
 SSH into your vagrant box then install your plugin: